estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 #### constructor functions

-capital leters are used to indicate that constructor functions should be called with the `new`  keyword, not just as a normal function call
+⚠️capital leters are used to indicate that constructor functions should be called with the `new`  keyword, not just as a normal function call

+the magic to create the object is given by the usage of the `new` keyword.

 ```js
 // class Person {